Updated October 3, 2017

 Place inside and outside luggage tags on all bags.
 See Luggage tag tips for ideas.
 Take photographs of your packed bags, inside and out.
 Store copies in the cloud, along with a copy of your packing list.
 Review your insurance policies on lost or delayed luggage.
 If you’re likely to need receipts, store scanned copies in the cloud.
 The app Scanner Pro is a handy portable scanner, and useful for collecting digital copies of printed material during your travels.

 Luggage can be lost, and items easily misplaced or left behind.
 A lost-and-found tag helps hoteliers and hosts, airline and airport security staff or Good Samaritans initiate the steps to facilitate the return of lost possessions.
 Durable tags are available in a range of shapes and sizes to place on a variety of items.
-After comparing four companies (described in the article Lost and found recovery services), I chose the Canadian company ReturnMe.
+After comparing three companies (described in the article Lost and found recovery services for travellers), I chose the Canadian company ReturnMe.

 Identify at least two hiding places for your emergency stash.
 There are various products on the market such as a keychain capsule or pill holder attached to a key ring.
 There’s even a water bottle with a built-in wallet.
 Secret pockets in clothing or bags work well, or hide cash in plain view in unlikely containers.
 Matador Network’s SECRET PLACES FOR TRAVELERS TO STASH CASH provides more ideas.
 Choose undamaged bills in a currency that will be easy to change, and carry at least one of your stashes with you at all times.
 In addition, always carry some cash in the local currency.
 Don’t rely on your travelling companion to carry the money.
 The doors may close after you on a departing train, leaving your travelling companion with the money on the platform.
 Oops.
 Which brings me to the next item in a toolkit.